My Car Was Totaled, What Can I Do?

 Car Accident: What if I Disagree with the Insurance Company?

-What if you disagree with the insurance adjuster estimate for the fair market value of your totaled car?
-If the insurance company’s assessment of the value of your property damage insurance claim doesn’t seem fair, you still have options but it will take a little work and your own research to prove the true actual value of the vehicle.
+What if you disagree with the insurance adjuster estimate for the fair market value of your totaled car or the insurance company refuses to give you what you consider to be a fair value?
+If the insurance company’s assessment of the value of your property damage insurance claim doesn’t seem fair, you may end up fighting insurance company total loss.
+You still have options but it will take a little work and your own research to prove the true actual value of the vehicle.
 To prove your car’s fair market value to your insurance adjuster, you can:

 - Contact an independent car dealer to give an estimate of how much your car would have been worth before the accident;